tlambert03/napari-plugin-tests/README.md

 ## How this works

-To add a test case for a plugin, open a PR to add a new file to the [`cases`](cases) directory.
+To add a test case for a plugin, open a PR to add a new file to the [`cases`](cases) directory, then add your plugin to the github actions matrix.

 Here's an example test case, for `napari-omero`, which has a somewhat complicated installation, involving conda dependencies and non-default channels.

 ```yaml
 # cases/napari-omero.yml